 Accidents are part of our everyday lives.
 Unfortunately, thousands of Americans will experience a devastating injury caused by an accident in the workplace.
 Many of these injuries will require little recovery time, while others may persist for an extended period.
 One of the classic examples of injuries that can affect you to the point of being unable to work is neck injuries.
 Fortunately, you may be able to obtain compensation for your neck injury while you recover.
-Fayetteville disability lawyer Ken Kieklak, Attorney at Law, invites you to keep reading as we discuss whether you can get disability payments in Arkansas for a neck injury.
+Our Fayetteville AR disability lawyers are available to help you receive the benefit payments you deserve.

 Qualifying for Disability After a Neck Injury in Arkansas

 The Social Security Administration (SSA) provides assistance to those who are injured and cannot return to work.
 This financial aid is known as Social Security Disability Insurance (SSDI).
 SSDI is a federal program available to those who have accumulated enough work credits to qualify for financial assistance.
 Many people tend to confuse this type of financial aid with Supplemental Security Income (SSI).
 Unlike SSDI, SSI is available to those who have low income and are 65 years or older, disabled, or blind.